 • Be willing and able to live and work in harsh environments, to include living and working in temporary facilities as mission dictates.

-• Have the ability to serve in a combat zone if necessary.
+• Have the ability to serve customer operations as necessary.

 • Have the ability to function effectively and efficiently during extended periods of high pressure and stress.